-Metro has announced that the Vienna, Dunn Loring and East Falls Church Metrorail stations are anticipated to be closed from Memorial Day weekend through Labor Day.
+Metro has announced that the Vienna, Dunn Loring and East Falls Church Metrorail stations are anticipated to be closed from Saturday, May 23 (Memorial Day weekend) through Monday, September 7 (Labor Day).
 West Falls Church Station will remain open and serve as the western terminus of the Orange Line.

 The East Falls Church Station will be closed to customers during the summer months; however, Orange and Silver line trains will be permitted to pass through the station using a single track through the work area.

 Parking availability will be impacted at each of the above-listed Metrorail stations.

 The East Falls Church station will have no daily parking available; the Kiss & Ride will be open for pick-up and drop-off only.
 Capacity at West Falls Church will be reduced by 50% (1,100 daily spaces will remain available).
 Minimal to no parking reductions will occur at Vienna and Dunn Loring.
 Learn more from WMATA’s February 14, 2020 press release.